ibm-cloud-docs/Cloudant/api/advanced_replication.md

 Arguments can be supplied to the filter function by including key:value pairs in the `query_params` field of the invocation.

-#### Example JSON for starting a filtered replication with supplied parameters
+See example JSON for starting a filtered replication with supplied parameters:

 ```json
 {